getbrevo/brevo-ruby/docs/AccountApi.md

 opts = {
   start_date: 'start_date_example', # String | Mandatory if endDate is used.
 Enter start date in UTC date (YYYY-MM-DD) format to filter the activity in your account.
 Maximum time period that can be selected is one month.
 Additionally, you can retrieve activity logs from the past 12 months from the date of your search.
   end_date: 'end_date_example', # String | Mandatory if startDate is used.
 Enter end date in UTC date (YYYY-MM-DD) format to filter the activity in your account.
 Maximum time period that can be selected is one month.
+  email: 'email_example', # String | Enter the user's email address to filter their activity in the account.
   limit: 10, # Integer | Number of documents per page
   offset: 0 # Integer | Index of the first document in the page.
 }